harquail/nook_foldlings_thesis/markdown_chapters/41_Tech_Tool_Implementation.md

 talk about bitmap intersection for scanline

+Essentially, we use a bitmap approximation of the intersection point between bezier paths, because calculating intersections between arbitrary curves is computationally more expensive.
+We use this fast approximation to .

 We capture interpolation points as a function of touch velocity.
 That is, when the user draws more quickly, we capture more interpolation points closer together.
 This allows us to capture the entire drawing with a similar level of detail throughout, and correct for the gesture recognizer sending relatively more frequent updates when the touch is moving more slowly.

 ### Polygon